victoria-cvt/battery-level/README.md

-# battery-level
+# BATTERY-LEVEL

+## does inform the system's battery level using battery.navigator
-Capta nível de bateria com Javascript/ Dark and Light theme using toggle
+Dark and Light theme controlled by toggle button Responsive for mobile
+# CSS/HTML/JS
 # https://victoria-cvt.github.io/battery-level/